 This portfolio course builds on LING 311 Introduction to Indigenous Language and Philosophy of Social Work.
 Classes consist of seminars to synthesize common threads that are emerging in the course content and to explore what language tells us about a particular issue.
 Students will be introduced to various language learning methods and will seek language mentors to facilitate the development of a personal glossary of Indigenous words that describe the social work concepts that emerge in each course.
 As a group, students will synthesize their personal learnings into a collective lexicon of language terms that describe the key social work concepts as they are identified in a specific course or ceremony.
-Activities will include stories, assignments and language labs or guests to support class discussions to explore Cree, Dene or Stoney language terms to extend their Indigenous Knowledge.
-Pre-requisite: LING 311
+Activities will include stories, assignments and language labs or guests to support class discussions to explore Cree, Stoney, Anishinaabe or their own language terms to extend their Indigenous Knowledge.

+Pre-requisites: ISWK 311

-ISWK 461 - APPLYING INDIGENOUS KNOWLEDGE - SELECTED ISSUES (3 CREDITS)
+SOCI 461: APPLYING INDIGENOUS KNOWLEDGE - SELECTED ISSUES (3 CREDITS)